GoldenChaos/GoldenChaos-BTT/README.md

 _Thinking about buying BetterTouchTool because of this preset?_ [_Use this link and I'll get 40%._ 🙂](https://a.paddle.com/v2/click/30842/34667?link=1061)

-_Need help or have a feature request?
-[Visit the GC-BTT thread on the BetterTouchTool forums](https://community.folivora.ai/t/goldenchaos-btt-a-complete-touch-bar-ui-replacement-preset/1281) and make a post!_

 > # Latest stable version: [GoldenChaos-BTT 2.641](https://share.folivora.ai/sharedPreset/aa7a2d21-4fc4-414f-ad7f-e31dd0f00cc1)
 > <sup>Verified by the BetterTouchTool developer, thoroughly tested by the community.</sup>
 >